nathanjhood/UBento/README.md

       docker run -it ubuntu bash

-- We can set Linux-side aliases to our Windows executables in ```/etc/ubento_helpers.sh``` like this;
+- We can set Linux-side aliases to our Windows executables in ```/etc/profile.d/ubento_helpers.sh``` like this;

       alias wsl='/mnt/c/Windows/System32/wsl.exe'

       wsl --list --verbose
       # Will list all of WSL's installed distros and statuses

-      alias notepad='/mnt/c/Windows/Systems/notepad.exe'
+      alias notepad='/mnt/c/Windows/System32/notepad.exe'

       notepad .
-      # Will launch Notepad - careful with those line endings!
+      # Will launch Notepad - careful with those line ending settings!

 - Don't forget to test out VSCode with the Remote Development extension, of course...
 Just make sure that you DON'T have VSCode installed on the Linux side;